meyer-lab/tHMM/docs/overview.rst

 Our project’s goal is to analyze heterogeneity.
 We packaged the main capability of our codebase into one function ``Analyze``, which runs the tree-hidden Markov Model on an appropriately formatted dataset.
-In the following example, we analyze the unrpuned lineage from above.
+In the following example, we analyze the full lineage from above.

 .. code:: ipython3